Most of lowland Borneo.

 Enrichment is novel items added to an animal's environment to encourage natural behaviors and stimulate the mind , such as climbing, foraging and investigation.
 The enrichment that we provide the apes is not always food related.
 Bubbles, sheets, paper bags, barrels, puzzle feeders, and a variety of scents are just a few of the over 200 creative items we utilize for ape enrichment.

-The Zoo has two orangutans, one female and one male.
+The Zoo has three orangutans, one female and two males.

 Acara and Tuah, though both having to be hand-raised for a time by their keepers, are now enjoying life together.
 This is due in a large part to the hundreds of hours of dedicated work and training on the part of their devoted keepers.

 The major threat to Orangutans of Sumatra and Borneo is the development of palm oil plantations.
 Palm oil for our consumption is harvested in the last remaining home of wild orangutans.
 The severe decline of orangutan populations is a direct result of the palm oil industry.
 Destruction of habitat, leading to their starvation, and the deliberate killing of orangutans who venture onto palm oil plantations are the main reasons for the decline of 50% of Sumatran orangutans in the last eight years.
 Some experts predict that the palm oil industry will drive orangutans to extinction within ten years.